 The following article will walk you through setting up RabbitMQ monitoring.
 LogicMonitor is fully equipped to gather both node performance and queue statistics of the RabbitMQ server.

-To get started, you will need to set the following system properties on your RabbitMQ device in LogicMonitor:
+To get started, you will need to set the following properties on your RabbitMQ device or group in LogicMonitor:

 - rabbitmq.user=[your RabbitMQ username]